Sailing Story: Greg Hansen

 However, Greg’s wife found herself a bit more hesitant to trust the skills of her new sailor husband so quickly.
 “She wasn’t used to a boat keeling over when the wind blows so it scared the bejeebers out of her,” he said.

 However, after getting more comfortable with Greg’s sailing, his wife now feels more than comfortable joining him on his Flathead Lake adventures.
 “Now she lays out on the leeward side and takes a nap while I sail,” he laughed.
-He jokingly calls this “assuming her customary role as Admiral.”a close up of a boat next to a body of water
+He jokingly calls this “assuming her customary role as Admiral.”

 And as Greg’s experience grew, he realized he would like to share his love of sailing with others too.
 Last season, Greg became a charter captain with Go Sail Flathead Lake.